Discover how our understanding of Easter has changed over the past 2000 years.

 Perspectives on the Passion For the first thousand years of the church’s history the Passion of Jesus – his arrest, trial, beating, torture, humiliation and crucifixion – was seen as something that engaged with and defeated the power and structures of evil.
 It was seen as God’s way of freeing human beings from the bondage of evil.

-A thousand years later in medieval western Europe, with feudal allegiance and honour structuring and dominating society, it was assumed that humans, ultimately, owed this same sort of feudal allegiance to God.
-People were taught that the death of Jesus paid a debt to God, to satisfy God’s honour.
+A thousand years later in medieval western Europe, with feudal allegiance and feudal honour structuring and dominating society, it was assumed that humans, ultimately, owed a similar sort of feudal allegiance to God.
+People were then taught that the death of Jesus paid a debt to God, to satisfy God’s honour.
 The death of Jesus became a price paid to satisfy God.
-This view is still widely regarded as expressing what the Bible teaches.
+This view is still widely regarded today as expressing what the Bible teaches.

 But in the 20th century the earlier perspective and understanding which had dominated the first thousand years made something of a comeback!
-Christ liberating.
-Victorious over the subtle power of evil that grips people and the terrible forces of destruction with which human culture wrestle.
+Christ liberating, victorious over the subtle power of evil that grips people and underpins the terrible forces of destruction unleashed in human culture.

 Perspectives on the Passion is a book written in 2008 for a new millennium.
-It is a book that seeks to encourage people to be bold in exploring the Easter story.
+It is a book seeking to encourage people to be bold in exploring the Easter story.
 It brings new perspectives.
 It is rooted in the past.
 It is for today.

 You can buy a copy here.

 You’ll find John Rogerson an amazing scholar.
-And accessible.
-A world-leading authority on how the Old Testament speaks to our difficulties today and a Christian priest, his scholarship helps people to navigate through moral and ethical problems of modern life.
+And very accessible.
+A Christian priest and world-leading authority on how the Old Testament speaks to our difficulties today, his scholarship helps people to navigate through moral and ethical problems of modern life.
 He was Professor of Biblical Studies at Sheffield University and his writings have been published all over the world.
 His voice speaks today in a time of confusion and uncertainty.
-In Perspectives on the Passion he sets out to give church communities and those with no formal contact with churches thoughtful and affirming ways of exploring the mystery and offer of Easter.
+In Perspectives on the Passion he sets out to give church communities and those with no formal contact with churches thoughtful and affirming ways of exploring the mystery, divine love and offer of Easter.

 Books that belonged to John Rogerson form the Kingdom of Heaven Collection of the New Library in Llantwit.
 His books have received international acclaim and admiration.